learn-co-students/plotting-data-lab-demo-machine-learning/README.md

 As we can see, in our list of cities, each city has a population number.
 Our first task will be to display the populations of our first three cities in a bar chart.

-First we load the plotly library into our notebook, and we initialize this offline mode.
+First we load the plotly library into our notebook, and we initialize this in offline mode.

 ```python